Meet the Panda Man Kyle Newell aka the Human Strength Expert

 I have always been able to overcome any challenge that was thrown my way and I attribute this to the fact that I developed and honed a laser-like focus through sports and bodybuilding.

-I’ve always had the knack to seek out and learn from the best and apply, apply, apply.
+I’ve always had the knack to seek out and learn from the best and APPLY, APPLY, APPLY.

 I have overcome a near bout with Crohn’s disease, and also suffered what has been called the “worst knee injury on record” by multiple doctors and fully recovered in 5 months.
 This rare injury has ended a number of professional athletes careers — guys that should have recovered, but didn’t.
 From there, I’ve gone on to be nominated as ”Author of the Year” for one of the top fitness websites in the world (despite all of my brothers’ SAT scores being 400 points higher than mine).